Student Standards and Expectations

-A “mean” person becomes someone who exhibits bullying behaviors when their actions contain the Three P’s:
+A “mean” person becomes someone who exhibits bullying behaviors when their actions contain the following:

-Actions towards others involving the Three P’s are not acceptable at school.
+Actions towards others involving any of these behaviors are not acceptable at school.
 Students can get help to resolve bullying problems from any adult in the school, including hall monitors, teachers, counselors, and administrators.

 Cyber-bullying / Texting / Social Media

-When a behavior containing the Three P’s happens over the phone, computer, in text or instant message, or on social media or other types of electronic messaging, it’s still bullying!
+When a behavior containing those behaviors mentioned above happens over the phone, computer, in text or instant message, or on social media or other types of electronic messaging, it’s still bullying!
 These types of cyber-bullying will be investigated and may be turned over to local law enforcement.

 Students are responsible for cleaning up their own garbage and returning their trays to the kitchen area.
 Students should also refrain from running and playing while in the cafeteria.
 In order to keep our school clean, safe, attractive, and to comply with state and federal regulations, all food and drink must be consumed in the cafeteria.
 It is also important that students not bring coats, bags, and other personal items to the cafeteria.
 If the cafeteria is left unclean, students may lose some or all my lunchroom privileges, including outside lunch.

 Cellular Phones / Electronic Devices